jswoboda/SimISR/README.md

 ![SIMisr block diagram](https://raw.github.com/jswoboda/SimISR/master/Images/datastackchain.png)

-## Requirements

-Standard python package requirements such as scipy and matplotlib are stated specifially in requirements.txt.
-Further requriements are [isrutilities](https://github.com/jswoboda/PythonISRUtilities) and [ISRSpectrum](https://github.com/jswoboda/ISRSpectrum) which need to be installed before hand.

 ## Suggestions
 It is highly suggested that the [Anaconda](https://www.continuum.io/downloads) platform be used as the package manager.
 All of the development and testing has been done using this.
 Assuming the user has installed Anaconda a [set up bash script](https://github.com/jswoboda/AnacondaEnvUtilities), which can be used in Linux or Mac environments is avalible.